Meadowsys/wiwi/README.md

 ### Unstable features

-**Unstable features are NOT covered by semver.** These features may be incomplete, may change in breaking ways in non-breaking version bumps, and might even be incomplete.
+**Unstable features are NOT covered by semver.** These features may change in breaking ways in non-breaking version bumps, and might even be incomplete.
 I'm doing this so I don't have to mess with commenting out features and stuff whenever I have something else that I'm publishing but still have unfinished work somewhere else >.>

-You must also enable the `unstable` feature to make use of them.
+Unstable features have `-unstable` appended to their name.
+For example, if I have feature `thingie`, while it is unstable the feature is named `thingie-unstable`.
+The `-unstable` suffix will be removed once the feature is stabilised.

-**NOTE:**: Just because a feature is not "unstable", doesn't mean it won't break, ever.
+**NOTE:**: Just because a feature is _not_ "unstable", doesn't mean it won't break, _ever_.
 It can break, but of course that will be accompanied by a major version bump, so no surprises there.
 Just don't be surprised when bumping a patch version causes an unstable feature to break everything. :p

 ### Addon features